The remaining weeks in July and August have been discounted to £995 (was £1200 per week).

 Bedroom two with 2'6" twin beds, console table, cupboard with space for hanging and additional shelving.

 The cottage sits in a fully enclosed garden with an outside dining table and chairs.
 The garden is over two levels and comprises a small area of lawn and gravelled areas.
-A barbecue is provided (guests need to supply their own charcoal).
+A barbecue is provided (guests must supply their own charcoal).

 An attractive summer house on the upper level of the garden offers views of the Cheviot Hills and is a perfect spot for an evening drink.